How I Grow Garlic For Big Yields Every Year

 If your climate is somewhere in between, you can plant garlic four to six weeks before the last spring frost, provided your soil is thawed and workable.

 Don’t wait too long before planting though.
-Garlic is sensitive to day length changes, and not having enough days with increasing day length can prevent the bulb from dividing properly or shutting down altogether, resulting in very small bulbs.
+Garlic is sensitive to day length changes, and not having enough days with increasing day length can prevent the bulb from dividing properly, resulting in very small bulbs.
 (If this happens to you, all is not lost.
-Just harvest your crop as green garlic, which is a delicious vegetable in itself.)
+Just harvest your crop as green garlic in spring, which is a delicious vegetable in itself.)

 Spring-planted garlic will mature about 120 to 150 days after planting.